Paul L Bendich

 Topological Signal Analysis for Multi-Modal Data Analysis awarded by Geometric Data Analytics, Inc. (Principal Investigator).
 2016 to 2017

-Tralie, CJ, Smith, A, Borggren, N, Hineman, J, Bendich, P, Zulch, P, and Harer, J. "Geometric Cross-Modal Comparison of Heterogeneous Sensor Data."
-Proceedings of the 39th IEEE Aerospace Conference (March 2018).
-Open Access Copy
+Tralie, CJ, Smith, A, Borggren, N, Hineman, J, Bendich, P, Zulch, P, and Harer, J. "Geometric cross-modal comparison of heterogeneous sensor data."
+2018 Ieee Aerospace Conference (March 2018).
+Full Text Open Access Copy

 Bendich, P, Gasparovic, E, Harer, J, and Tralie, C. "Geometric Models for Musical Audio Data."
 Proceedings of the 32st International Symposium on Computational Geometry (SOCG) (June 2016).

 Bendich, P, Marron, JS, Miller, E, Pieloch, A, and Skwerer, S. "Persistent Homology Analysis of Brain Artery Trees."
 The Annals of Applied Statistics 10.1 (January 2016): 198-218.
 Full Text Open Access Copy